kosl/ihipp-examples/docs/week1.md

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_embarassingly_simple.png)

 Such kind of computing is actually not considered High Performance Computing (HPC).
 You have many other solutions, e.g., grid computing that is usually distributed and cloud computing that you can rent.
 Such problems that are being solved are not actually interdependent, so the parallelization here is 100% and no communication is needed among the processes.
 Running such a problem on HPC would mean underutilization of a supercomputer since the main point of HPC is having closely coupled compute cores on multiple nodes.
 In such cases you have quite good scaling, i.e., your program can run equally well on one core as on one million cores because there is no interdependence.
 Such problems are, e.g., searching for an optimum of some function for which you do not know its location, so you greedily search the domain.
 There can be also some intelligence behind, like a genetic algorithm, but this is just actually complicating the problem since there can be overlap of the search domains.
 And such algorithms are just maybe empirically describing the theory behind those.
 That's what supercomputing actually is not, although we are very fine with such kind of computing problems.
 There are also other problems that can be highly parallel, e.g., some kind of direct numerical computing or kinetic simulations could be very close to what embarrassingly simple computing is.
-For the large racks of computers the setup is usually like this.

 For efficient parallellization you need to know the computer architecture on which programs will run.
 Let's have a look at a computing node found in modern supercomputers.
 On the picture below you can observe that the compute node is a standalone Von Neumann computer.